Accident, sickness and unemployment insurance

 Will I be accepted for sickness insurance?

-This will come down to your personal circumstances and the insurance provider.
+Whether you’ll be accepted for ASU insurance depends on your personal circumstances and the insurance provider.
 If you’re over 65 or have been in your current job for less than six months, you might find it difficult to get ASU cover.

-Each insurance provider will judge risk in their own way, meaning that you’ll get different quotes from different providers.
+Each insurance provider will judge risk in their own way, meaning you’ll get different quotes from different providers.
 Always read your policy carefully to make sure you have cover that best suits your needs.

 How can I compare accident, sickness and unemployment protection polices?

-Page last reviewed on 20 JULY 2023
+Page last reviewed on 22 JULY 2024